JMeerwald/ehri-de-test/content/news/_index.en.md

 ---

 {{< intro >}}
-Latest news and updates from EHRI-UK.
+Latest news and updates from EHRI and EHRI-DE
 {{< /intro >}}